nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/python/continue_and_break_loops.md

     It is too small, starting over.
     It is too small, starting over.
+    It is too small, starting over.
-    It is 4!
-Changing running to false
+    It is 5!
+Breaking Loop!